matt-kubica/BarberInc/README.md

 # BarberInc

 ## Overview
-Simple app that helps schedule visits in small one-man show barbershop.
+Simple app that helps schedule visits in small one-man barbershop.
 Main functionalities:
 * Adding new visit - parameters that need to be provided:
     * date
     * time